 Perched on a hilltop, this UNESCO World Heritage Site an ancient palace and fortress with evidence of construction dating back to 889 AD.
 Its layered history of Moors and Christian rule shows through its horseshoe arches, geometric tiles, and intricate stucco and plasterwork.
 The Alhambra is unequivocally one of Spain’s most beautiful monuments.

 Take a virtual tour: Navigate through the Alhambra and do not miss the elegant and decorous Patio de Los Leones!

 The ancient Romans built this 9-mile aqueduct almost 2,000 years ago as the town’s main source of water.
 Its highest point rises to 28.5 meters (over 93 feet).
-Its wonder lies in its engineering ingenuity – no mortar is used have the stones stick together.
+Its wonder lies in its engineering ingenuity – no mortar is used to have the stones stick together.
 The aqueduct was used up until the 19th century, and locals say it could still probably work today.

-Take a virtual tour: learn about genius engineering of the Segovia aqueduct in this eye-opening video.
+Take a virtual tour: learn about the genius engineering of the Segovia aqueduct in this eye-opening video.

 A UNESCO World Heritage site, the Segovia Alcázar is the inspiration behind Disney’s Sleeping Beauty Castle (the other being Neuschwanstein Castle in Germany).
 First records of it date back to the 12th century.
-But its real origins trace back to the Roman times, and later was built a fortress by the Moors.
+But its real origins trace back to Roman times, and later was built a fortress by the Moors.
 Subsequently, it served as a palace, and now it’s a museum.

 A shimmery dragon-like roof, balconies that resemble bones, and an equally intriguing interior to match.
 Designed by Antoni Gaudí, the Casa Batlló shows that every curvy nook of this ostentatious modernist building is an art piece.
 (Related: read about my modernism tour with Context Tours!)